step-security-bot/templig/README.md

 As expected, the value of `Name` was replaced by the one provided in overlay configuration.

-### Template functionality
+### Template Functionality
 #### Overview

 *templig* supports templating the configuration files.
-On top of the few templating functions provided by the Go `text/template` library, the functions of [sprig](http://github.com/Masterminds/sprig), that are maybe best known for their use in [helm](https://github.com/helm/helm) charts.
+In addition to the basic templating functions provided by the Go `text/template` library, *templig* includes the functions from [sprig](http://github.com/Masterminds/sprig), which are perhaps best known for their use in [Helm](https://github.com/helm/helm) charts.
 On top of that, the following functions are provided for
 convenience:

 | Function | Description                                                         | Example                            |